 - Bachelor and Masters degree in business or a related field with a minimum average of A- (i.e. 80%)

 - Proficiency in English Test (please see below)

 - A number of years of work experience is desirable

 - Basic knowledge of statistics and at least two of the following areas of management:

 - International Business

-- Admission into the PhD program will be judged primarily on the applicant’s ability to undertake research successfully and her/his prospects for completion of the program.
+- Admission into the PhD program will be judged primarily on the applicant’s ability to undertake research successfully and their prospects for completion of the program.

-To complete your application, you need to provide:
+To complete your application, you will need to provide:

 - The GMAT score is valid for five years.
 If your GMAT score is more than five years old at the time of application you must re-take the GMAT test.

 - We strongly encourage applicants to register as quickly as possible with the GMAT test centre as it can take several weeks to receive test scores.

 - The Sprott School of Business requires that ALL APPLICANTS submit GMAT test scores, regardless of degrees attained or years of professional work experience.